- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - A service project to resolve bugs and close out customer tickets

 The next step will be to implement short feedback loops.
-You can do this by introducing daily meetings, review stages, or reports and dashboards showing key metrics, such as cycle time (the average time it takes for a task to complete the workflow).
+You can do this by introducing daily meetings, review stages, or reports and dashboards showing key metrics, such as cycle time (the average time it takes for a task to complete the workflow) and lead time (total time taken from when a task is initiated until it’s completed and delivered).

 As your team slowly adopts more Kanban processes, encourage them to speak up about what works well and what could be better.
 Prompt them for suggestions on how to improve and promote them to take on a leadership mindset.

-Finally: evolve.
-Measure progress and performance and be ready to adapt and change as you and your team discover new and better ways to do things.
-Kanban is about incremental progress and isn’t meant to be a static framework that stays the same forever.
+Track progress and performance and be ready to adapt and change as you and your team discover new and better ways to do things.

 Alex Zhezherau